elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Total amount of REP that has been migrated into the current ReputationToken contract from the ReputationToken contract of its Universe's Parent Universe, as an unsigned 256-bit integer.
+* (string) Total amount of REP that has been migrated into the current ReputationToken contract from the ReputationToken contract of its Universe's Parent Universe, as a stringified unsigned integer.

 ### augur.api.ReputationToken.getTotalTheoreticalSupply(p, callback)